-It is considered to be favorable for the government as it facilitates a smooth and constant flow of income around the year.
-In case the estimate of a taxpayer’s income increases or decreases as the installment progresses, then the payable advance tax amount can be adjusted accordingly.
+It is considered to be favourable for the government as it facilitates a smooth and constant flow of income around the year.
+In case the estimate of a taxpayer’s income increases or decreases as the instalment progresses, then the payable advance tax amount can be adjusted accordingly.

 It must be noted that the amount of advance tax payable on due dates varies among different categories of taxpayers.
 Also, NRIs, whose accrued income in India exceeds Rs.10,000 are liable for income tax advance tax payment.